minkphp/docs/drivers/browserkit.rst

 .. note::

     The BrowserKit component only provides an abstract implementation.
-The actual implementation are provided by other projects, like `Goutte`_ or the `Symfony HttpKernel`_ component.
+The actual implementation is provided by other projects, like `Goutte`_ or the `Symfony HttpKernel`_ component.

     If you are using Goutte, you should use the special :doc:`/drivers/goutte`